knownsec/ZoomEye-python/README.md

 `ZoomEye` is a cyberspace search engine that allows users to search for network devices through a browser at <https://www.zoomeye.org>.

 `ZoomEye-python` is a Python library developed based on the `ZoomEye API`, providing both command-line interface and SDK integration capabilities for other tools.
-This library enables technical professionals to **search**, **filter**, and **export** ZoomEye data more conveniently.
+This library enables technical professionals to **search** and **export** ZoomEye data more conveniently.

 ### 0x01 Installation Steps
 Install directly from `pypi`: